Call InOut Labs Today

 • Who must be drug tested? – Any driver with a Class A or Class B license who operates a vehicle with a GVWR or GVCW of 26,001 lbs or more.
 This is a U.S. Dept or Transportation requirement.

-• Does it matter if we are Intrastate only? – From From a DOT standpoint, no. Some confusion exists because intrastate-only vehicles do not always require a DOT registration.
-But if a driver operates a vehicle as described above, s/he must be in a random drug testing program.
+• Does it matter if we are Intrastate only? – From a DOT standpoint, no. However, confusion exists since intrastate-only vehicles may not need DOT registration.
+Nevertheless, if a driver operates a vehicle as described above, then they must enter a random drug testing program.
+Moreover, failing to enroll in such a program could lead to compliance violations.
+Therefore, it’s essential to follow DOT rules, even for intrastate operations.

 • What is a Consortium? – A consortium is a pool of drivers from different companies for the purpose of selecting random tests.
 Currently, the FMCSA requires 50% of all CD holders be randomly tested for drugs and 10% be tested for alcohol.
 A consortium facilitates random testing for smaller employers.

 • What happens in a DOT Audit? – It depends.
-If you are doing it all right, not much.
-If not, you end up writing checks.
-A new-ish client of ours with 13 drivers joined our program after negotiating its DOT penalty down to $13,000.
+If you follow all rules, then not much happens.
+However, if you don’t, you may write big checks.
+For example, one client with 13 drivers joined after cutting a DOT penalty down to $13,000.
+Therefore, always stay compliant.
+Otherwise, costly penalties may follow.
 Read about what a DOT auditor looks at here.

-• What about marijuana? – S Legalized marijuana is causing all kinds of problems for employers.
-For CDs and other federally regulated employees, it is 100% forbidden.
-For non-regulated employees, most states allow employers to have a drug-free workplace and test for marijuana.
-Having said that, if you want it excluded from testing, we can do that.
+• What about marijuana? – Legal marijuana creates many challenges for employers.
+For CDL holders and federally regulated roles, it’s strictly banned.
+However, for non-regulated staff, most states still let employers enforce a drug-free workplace and test for marijuana.
+Still, if you prefer to exclude marijuana from testing, we can absolutely make that adjustment.

 Contractors Drug Testing